Reno - Downtown

 Kiwanis Bike Program

 Open 9am-9pm during Burning Man.
-Normally a bike program to benefit kids of all ages in-need in the community, the folks of the Kiwanis Bike Program receive large numbers of bikes left on the playa each year, and end up setting aside good playa bikes for burners to purchase for Burning Man at very fair prices.
+Just north of downtown Reno, Kiwanis Bike Program is normally to benefit kids in-need in the community.
+However, every year they receive large numbers of bikes left on the playa each year, and end up setting aside and taking extra special care of a bunch of them for burners next year to purchase at very fair prices.
 They also provide bike repairs.

 There are exactly only two ways at this date to purchase one of the bikes from these great folks: one way is to stop during the week of Burning Man at their shop; the other way is at the Save Mart supermarket located in the Keystone shopping hub.
-Get em while they last!
+In either case, get em while they last!

 Reno Bike Project